wp-plugins/meta-ographr/readme.txt

 *  JWPlayer
 *  Standard HTML5 video-tags

-OpenGraph tags will be used by social network sites such as Facebook or Google+ to style a shared link or webpages "liked" by any user.
+Open Graph tags will be used by social network sites such as Facebook or Google+ to style a shared link or webpages "liked" by any user.
 As images attract more attention, you should find this plug-in useful.

 == Installation ==